belugacdn/grafana-belugacdn-app/README.md

 ## Installation

 #### On Linux systems:
-- Install by doing `git clone https://github.com/belugacdn/grafana-belugacdn-app.git` in to `/var/lib/grafana/plugins`
+- `git clone https://github.com/belugacdn/grafana-belugacdn-app.git` in to `/var/lib/grafana/plugins`

 #### On Macs or Windows systems:
-- Install by doing `git clone https://github.com/belugacdn/grafana-belugacdn-app.git` in to `data/plugins`
+- `git clone https://github.com/belugacdn/grafana-belugacdn-app.git` in to `data/plugins`

+Restart the grafana-server afterwards for the plugin to show up.

 ## Feedback and Questions